All Episodes

 The polling data shows that ain't going to work.

-Romney should be up by 25 points.
+Romney should be up by 25 points if this were the America of 30 years ago.

 Tea Party et al.

-And the question is how much snake oil do we all want to drink.
+And the question is, how much snake oil do we all want to drink?

 The baby boomers and the youth they had and the adults they became.

-In fact, I frankly believe, uh, ladies and gentlemen, that the younger generations are going to ultimately be who save us.
+In fact, I frankly believe, ladies and gentlemen, that the younger generations are going to ultimately be who save us.

 And they'll do something about it.